kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 this project the Bayesian model captures the model and data uncertainty, but only in the features extracted by the pre-trained model.

-The pre-trained model I selected was the EfficientNet-B6, version 2.
-The EfficientNet models were developed in
-[EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946) as a solution to the problem of increasing the performance of neural networks by increasing the width, depth, and resolution.
+The pre-trained model I selected was the EfficientNetV2S.
+The EfficientNet models were originally developed in [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946) as a solution to the problem of increasing the performance of neural networks by increasing the width, depth, and resolution.
 This usually leads to the model containing more parameters and decreasing efficiency without the performance gains.

-EfficientNets perform what as known as 'compound scaling', which makes the network scaled up in depth, resolution, and width, without the performance costs of a similarly performing but larger parameter model.
+EfficientNets performed what as known as 'compound scaling', which makes the network scaled up in depth, resolution, and width, without the performance costs of a similarly performing but larger parameter model.
 The compound-scaling that gives EfficientNet models their performance comes from stacking specific